wmcorless/paccoin/README.md

 Install the following dependencies using your terminal program:

-sudo apt-get install build-essential libssl-dev libdb4.8-dev libboost-all-dev libminiupnpc-dev sudo apt-get install libdb++-dev libqrencode-dev qt3-dev-tools qt4-qmake libqt4-dev
+sudo apt-get install build-essential libssl-dev libdb4.8-dev libboost-all-dev libminiupnpc-dev<br>
+sudo apt-get install libdb++-dev libqrencode-dev qt3-dev-tools qt4-qmake libqt4-dev

 Download the paccoin repository

-cd ~
+cd ~<br>
 git clone https://github.com/wmcorless/paccoin.git paccoin

 This will create a directory called "paccoin" and copy the files into it.
 Next we're going to compile the programs.

-cd paccoin/src
+cd paccoin/src<br>
 make -f makefile.unix

 If all goes well you will have a file called paccoind.
 Run this by using the following command.